DengpanFu/LUPerson-NL/LUP-NL/README.md

 python convert_lmdb.py
 ```

-# You can also download it from [BaiDuDisk](https://pan.baidu.com/s/1sNV62vxm2VtgkVa7V4VmIA) code:plnl
+# You can also download our processed LUPerson-NL from [BaiDuDisk](https://pan.baidu.com/s/1sNV62vxm2VtgkVa7V4VmIA) code:plnl